 Jonathan Barattini ARB RIBAArchitect

-Before joining Gale & Snowden in 2009, Jonathan studied at Plymouth University School of Architecture where his final year project, based in San Sebastian, examined the integrated relationships between human society, landscape, and the built environment.
-Jonathan qualified with distinction as an Architect in 2013 via the University of the West of England.
-He is well versed in the computer software used in the office including CAD and imaging packages.
-Jonathan also works closely with David in managing the practice’s publicity material and online presence.
+Jonathan is a project architect and has been responsible for overseeing several large Passivhaus housing developments for local authorities in the south west.
+Together with architectural job-running and contract administration, Jonathan also works closely with David in managing the practice’s marketing.
+Before joining Gale & Snowden in 2009, Jonathan studied at Plymouth University School of Architecture and qualified with distinction as an Architect in 2013 via the University of the West of England.
 Whilst studying towards his degree in architecture, Jonathan worked as a labourer, providing hands-on experience which has proved valuable in office-based detailing and design work.
 Prior to studying architecture, he completed a degree in Surf Science and Technology.
-Living in Devon, Jonathan combines his passion for the environment with his love of surfing, hiking and being outdoors.
+Living in Devon, Jonathan combines his passion for the environment with his love of surfing, mountain biking, hiking and being outdoors.

 Maria Gale Practice Manager